-- And using images with your theme colours and fonts can make your branding stronger.
+- Plus, using images with your theme colours and fonts can make your branding stronger.

-And if you’re a blogger, more followers means more eyes on your pins, which could potentially mean more page views for your blog!
+So, if you’re a blogger, more followers means more eyes on your pins, which could potentially mean more page views for your blog.

-Read on to be shown how to create a Pinterest board, and add Pinterest board covers!
+Read on to be shown how to create and upload Pinterest board covers!